Danilo (footballer, born 1999): Rangers

-2023-24
+2023–24

 On 28 July 2023, Rangers announced that Danilo had joined the club and signed a five-year contract for an undisclosed transfer fee.
 He made his debut for the club in a 1–0 defeat away to Kilmarnock on 5 August 2023, as a 62nd minute substitute for Cyriel Dessers.
 He scored his first goal for Rangers during a league match at home to Livingston on 12 August 2023.
 Following this match Danilo scored against Greenock Morton in the Scottish League Cup.

 On 16 September 2023, Danilo suffered a collision with a St Johnstone defender while scoring a goal and was taken to hospital with a suspected compound fracture in his skull.
 He scored what turned out to be winning goal against Hearts in the Scottish Premiership in October 2023 and followed this up with a goal in a five nil win over Dundee in November 2023.
 Danilo scored his first European goal for Rangers in a 2-1 win over Sparta Prague in the Europa League in November 2023.
 In a season curtailed through injury Danilo scored six goals in 21 appearances from all competitions.

-2024-25
+2024–25

 Danilo scored his first goal of the season against Ross County in a 6-0 win in August 2024.
 On 4 December 2024, Danilo scored Rangers second goal in a 6-0 win against Kilmarnock.
 Danilo followed this goal up with another strike in a 3-0 win over Ross County.
 On 15 December 2024, Danilo scored a late equaliser in the League Cup final to take the game to extra-time.
 Danilo turned provider for team mate Cerny to score the winning goal against Dundee in December 2024.
 Another goal came for Danilo in a league match against St Mirren in December 2024 with the assist coming from Niko Raskin.
 Danilo scored Rangers third goal in a 3-0 win over Celtic in January 2025, the assist for the goal came from team mate Jefte.

+On 3 February 2026, NEC Nijmegen announced Danilo joined them on loan with an option to buy until the end of the season.